-Many of the university’s courses are crucial to the health, quality of life and economic success of our region, including Nursing and Education.
+Many of the university’s courses are crucial to the health, quality of life and economic success of our region.
 It will provide new opportunities for the people who live here, but also attract new talent to come and study in the region.

 Over the lifetime of the project, it is estimated that the City Campus project will add over £700 million of direct and indirect value to the economy.

 The redevelopment of King’s Square is already underway, and The Forum is nearby, a private investment designed to attract specialised digital and technology companies and a thousand new jobs.
 Together with the Forge Digital Hub, an innovation hub for cyber businesses which is part of The Forum, and the redevelopment of the 15th Century Fleece Hotel, the City Campus project is the centrepiece of Gloucester’s successful £20 million bid to the Government’s Levelling Up Fund.
 Building a new future for an area that has been in long term decline, City Campus is part of a wider £200 million regeneration of this part of the city together with partners Gloucester City Council and the Reef Group.